Skip to content

 “Doctor, why does my child need to be vaccinated against COVID-19 when it is a mild illness for them?”

-Although kids may have milder symptoms compared to older members of the population, they are still susceptible to other complications arising from COVID-19 disease such as PIMS-TS/MIS-C. As the number of cases of COVID in the paediatric population increase, the number of those with these potential complications also increases.
+Although kids may have milder symptoms compared to older members of the population, they are still susceptible to other complications arising from COVID-19 disease, such as PIMS-TS/MIS-C. As the number of cases of COVID in the paediatric population increases, the number of those with these potential complications also increases.
 Vaccination, in combination with public health measures, may help to prevent them by reducing transmission and spread, and hence the overall case number in the extended family, school and general population.

 “Doctor, I know plenty of vaccinated people who still got COVID-19; how effective is this vaccine?”

-Whilst the vaccines do provide you with protection against infection, the main benefit of the COVID-19 vaccine is to prevent severe disease (hospitalisation and death) and the complications of SARS-CoV-2 such as PIMS-TS/MIS-C. As new variants emerge, the available vaccines have been less effective in preventing mild respiratory symptoms, though protection against severe disease is maintained.
+Whilst the vaccines do provide protection against infection, the main benefit of the COVID-19 vaccine is to prevent severe disease (hospitalisation and death) and the complications of SARS-CoV-2, such as PIMS-TS/MIS-C. As new variants emerge, the available vaccines have been less effective in preventing mild respiratory symptoms, though protection against severe disease is maintained.
 A single dose of a COVID-19 vaccine appears to be effective in reducing the risk of PIMS-TS in adolescents.

 “Doctor, I keep hearing about side effects associated with these COVID-19 vaccines, how safe are these vaccines for young children between 5 and 11 years?”

-Initially, there was a concern that myocarditis and pericarditis may also occur after mRNA COVID19 vaccination in the 5-11-year-old age group.
+Initially, there was a concern that myocarditis and pericarditis may also occur after mRNA COVID-19 vaccination in the 5-11-year-old age group.
 Data from the United States, where over 7 million children in this age cohort have been fully vaccinated with two doses, shows that the incidence is extremely rare, around 1 case per million doses.

 As is the case for all vaccines, the safety of all our COVID-19 vaccines will be closely monitored locally by jurisdictional vaccine safety services in collaboration with the Therapeutic Goods Administration (TGA).
 The Australian Technical Advisory Group on Immunisation (ATAGI) also reviews data around any safety concerns and incorporates them into its clinical advice/ vaccine recommendations.